Hello readers! In this post, we’ll discuss the different types of ships and their applications with illustrations.

 A hovercraft is a floating craft capable of traveling over land, water, mud, ice, and other surfaces.
 A hovercraft has a skirt to contain air.
 When the air blower is turned on, this skirt creates a pocket that traps pressurized air.
 That pressurized air gives a hovercraft lift to move forward.

 Nowadays, they are used worldwide for disaster relief, Coast Guard, military, survey applications, and specialized transport for sport or passenger service.
-As the hovercraft rises above the surface, there is no friction between the skirt and the ground so that it can travel smoothly on the land.
+As the hovercraft rises above the surface, there is no friction between the skirt and the ground, so it can travel smoothly on the land.

 A submarine, also known as a sub, is a vessel capable of independent operation underwater.
 This differs from a submersible, which has limited capability underwater.
 Submarines usually have large ballast tanks filled with air that help them float on the ocean’s surface.

 At the top of the ballast tank are valves that are opened when the submarine is timed to submerge.
-Most large submarines have a cylindrical body with conical ends, usually located in the middle, which houses communication and sensing equipment as well as periscopes.
+Most large submarines have a cylindrical body with conical ends, usually located in the middle, which houses communication and sensing equipment and periscopes.
 Submarines include a wide range of types and capabilities.

 When the wind blows across the sails, the aerodynamic lift is created, much like the wing of an airplane.
-Some sailboats have motor propellers, which help propel the sailboat even when there is no wind.
+Some sailboats have motor propellers, which help propel the sailboat even with no wind.

 A barge is a flat-bottomed boat that runs on a river and can transport bulk cargo.
 The barge can be self-propelled, usually with a slow-rotating diesel engine and a large-diameter fixed-pitch propeller.